-According to the CNDDB BIOS search, there are three special-status wildlife species that occur within the project properties (California red-legged frog, Santa Cruz black salamander, and Townsend's big eared bat) and seven special-status wildlife species that have potentially suitable habitat within the project areas or project properties (California tiger salamander, California giant salamander, pallid bat, western bumble bee, western pond turtle, San Francisco dusky-footed woodrat, and mountain lion).
-However, there are no known special-status wildlife species occurrences within the treatment areas.
-These species are categorized into the following life history groupings: Amphibians and Reptiles, Bats, Burrowing or Denning Wildlife, Insects and Other Terrestrial Invertebrates, and Ground-Nesting Wildlife.
-Mitigation Measures BIO-2a, BIO-2b, BIO-2c, BIO-2g, BIO-3a, BIO-3b, and BIO-3c will be applied based on the life history groupings to minimize residual impacts after the application of the SPR's.
-An analysis for the potential for impact on each special-status wildlife species that may occur within 5 miles of the project property boundaries has been completed (Attachment #3).
+According to the CNDDB BIOS search, there are no special-status wildlife species that are known to occur within the project area and nine special-status wildlife species that have potentially suitable habitat within the project area (Santa Cruz black salamander, pallid bat, marbled murrelet, Townsend's big eared bat, California giant salamander, western pond turtle, San Francisco dusky-footed woodrat, mountain lion, and California red-legged frog).
+These species are categorized into the following life history groupings: Amphibians and Reptiles, Bats, Burrowing or Denning Wildlife, and Tree-nesting and Cavity-nesting Wildlife.
+Mitigation Measures BIO-2a, BIO-2b, BIO-3a, BIO-3b, and BIO-3c will be applied based on the life history groupings to minimize residual impacts after the application of the SPR's.
+Mitigation measure BIO-4 does not apply because the treatment areas are not located in proximity to designated wetlands.
+An analysis for the potential for impact on each special-status wildlife species that may occur within 5 miles of the project property boundaries and a biological resources survey report have been completed (Attachment 4 and Attachment 5 respectively, also see Table BIO-2).
+Reconnaissance level surveys will be conducted prior to operations to determine occupancy of special-status species that have potential to occur in the project area.
+Periodic reconnaissance level surveys will continue at this property throughout the life of the PSA.
+If any California Endangered Species Act (CESA) or Federally Endangered Species (ESA) listed animal is encountered, operations shall cease in proximity, and the area shall be avoided.
+San Mateo County Resource Conservation District, or their supervised designee shall be notified immediately.